-- 1. Do your internal P&Ps contain sections on information blocking?

-- No

-- 2. Is your organization a health IT developer or actor subject to the federal information blocking rule?
+1. you Yes No r internal P&Ps contain sections on information blocking?
+2. organization a health IT developer or actor subject to the federal information a rule? a.

-- Yes

-- No

-- a.
 If yes, do your P&Ps account for DSA exclusion of the fees and licensing exceptions to the federal rule?

-- Yes

-- 🖵 No

-- b.
+Yes No b.
 If yes, do your P&Ps account for the DSA changes to the preventing harm exception related to "professional relationships"?

-- 🗅 Yes

-- 🖬 No
+Yes No